Rupanavale/EDA-of-Dineout-Using-MySQL/README.md

 # EDA of Dineout Using MySQL

-This repository contains an Exploratory Data Analysis (EDA) project on Dineout data, performed using MySQL & visualized using Power BI.
+This repository contains an Exploratory Data Analysis (EDA) project on Dineout data, performed using MySQL.

 ## Table of Contents